ArsamAryandoust/UniversalGNNs/README.md

-# Enhancing AutoML for tackling climate change with universal GNNs
+# Enhancing AutoML for tackling climate change with universal deep learning models

 We propose a universal graph representation of data that is able to capture arbitrary real world events as attributes of nodes, edges and graphs.
 When data can be structured